 - 1. Target setting and models of intentional change - 2.
 Recording and using past experience applied to decision making - 3.
 Educational philosophy and vision - 4.
-Considering the move to strategy and context - 5.
-Assessments in the areas of change, teams, and communication, taking advantage of delegates own context and allowing the development of in-school projects; optional school placement(s) to address one of the assessment areas - 6.
+Considering the move to strategy and context - Choice of assessments in the areas of change, teams, school placements and communication, taking advantage of delegates own context and allowing the development of in-school projects - 6.
 Collaborative and network learning - 7.
 Governance and governors - 8.
 Financial management in international schools - 9.
 A practical approach to the first 100 days of Headship including engaging stakeholders